Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 And a realio, trulio, little pet dragon.

-~ opening verse from "The Tale of Custard The Dragon"
+— ~ opening verse from "The Tale of Custard The Dragon"

-How Did Puff The Magic Dragon Become a Song?
+How Did "Puff The Magic Dragon" Become a Song?

-Folk-rock manager extraordinaire Albert Grossman was looking to cash in on the resurgence of folk music, and put the trio together in 1961.
+Folk-rock manager extraordinaire Albert Grossman was looking to cash in on the resurgence of folk music and put the trio together in 1961.
 They quickly achieved fame with their first album, Peter, Paul and Mary, which was released in May of 1962 in both mono and stereo versions.
 The album contained the hits Lemon Tree and If I Had a Hammer, which reached #35 and #10 respectively on Billboard's Hot 100.
 Though the trio performed Puff The Magic Dragon in their live shows, they didn’t actually record the song until 1962 for their second album, Moving.

 Years after Leonard had written and forgotten about the poem, a friend of his contacted him to tell him that Peter was looking for him.
 Peter had found the poem on his typewriter and had written the song based on Leonard's poem.
-Peter offered to give Leonard half of the song writing credits after it had already become a hit.
+Peter offered to give Leonard half of the songwriting credits after it had already become a hit.
 This was pretty significant at the time, as Leonard was working as a camp counselor when Peter tracked him down.

 And, to this day, Leonard is still receiving royalties from the song.
 Not that he needs them.
-The physics major from an Ivy League school went on to produce 25 films, and has a slew of patents to his name, including one for a technique for shooting 3D movies.
+The physics major from an Ivy League school went on to produce 25 films and has a slew of patents to his name, including one for a technique for shooting 3D movies.

 Third Time Lucky

-The group's second album, Moving, was released January 15th, 1963.
+The group's second album, Moving, was released on January 15th, 1963.
 The first single from the album, a song called Big Boat, didn't fare all that well, reaching the bottom of the Top 100 and only remaining there for two weeks.
 The second single was a tune called Settle Down, which peaked in 56th spot on the charts.

 Peter, Paul and Mary Performing Puff Live in 1965

-Is Puff The Magic Dragon a Song About Drugs?
+Is "Puff The Magic Dragon" a Song About Drugs?